 Prior research shows that it is important to include indicators of social network structures as controls in the analysis (Barnidge & Xenos, 2021), and we included four such variables.
 First, network size was measured by asking respondents how many people or accounts they are “friends with,” “follow,” or “subscribe to” on six social media platforms (1 = None and 7 = 2,001 or more).
 Respondents’ answers to these items were averaged to create a scale (Cronbach’s alpha = .91), which was then unobtrusively logged to correct for skew (Min. = 0 and Max. = 1.9).
 The final variable has a mean of 0.7 (SD = 0.5).
 A structural measure of network diversity uses a standardized list of 22 occupations and asks respondents whether they are connected to someone on social media who belongs to each (1 = Yes and 0 = No).
 An averaged scale was created from these items (Cronbach’s alpha = .92), which has mean of 0.3 (SD = 0.3).
 Group activity on social media was measured with an 8-item scale, where questions asked respondents whether they had discussed news or related topics during the past month in various types of groups.
 These items were summed for each respondent, and the index was then logged to normalize the distribution.
 The final variable has a mean of 0.5 (SD = 0.6).

 In addition to age, race, gender, education, and income (see above for descriptive statistics), the analyses control for political ideology, party identity, and frequency of social media use.
-We included these variables in the models to control for potential confounding influences on our dependent variables, as they have traditionally been linked to civic and political behaviors, such as attention to and engagement with political information.
+We included these variables in the models to control for potential confounding influences on our dependent variables, as they are known predictors of attention to and engagement with political information.
 Political ideology was measures with a single 11-point L-R scale where -5 = Very liberal and 5 = Very conservative (M = 0.2, SD = 3.0).
 Respondents were also asked about their party identity (Democrat/ Republican/ Other/ None).
 Those who selected Democrat or Republican were asked about the strength of that identity (Strong/ Not that strong).
 Those who selected Other or None were asked about party lean (Closer to Democrat/ Closer to Republican).
 These items were coded to create a 7-point scale where -3 = Strong Democrat and 3 = Strong Republican (M = -0.3, SD = 2.0).
 Finally, frequency of social media use was measured by asking respondents how much time per day they spend actively using social media (1 = Less than 10 minutes and 6 = More than three hours.
 The variable has a mean of 3.5 (SD = 1.6) (Ernala et al., 2020).

 Analysis Plan